laniehei/api-design-node-v3/README.md

 - [ ] ensure all tests pass by running test command

 ### Testing
-THe other resources don't have any test, go ahead and write some!
+The other resources don't have any test, go ahead and write some!